gugahoa/bank_accounting/README.md

 After installing Elixir, follow the [Phoenix installation guide](https://hexdocs.pm/phoenix/installation.html#contenta).
 And finally, install PostgreSQL 12 following this [installation guide](https://wiki.postgresql.org/wiki/Detailed_installation_guides).

 Finally, you can run the project.
-First, change the database hostname, user and password at `config/dev.exs` to what you configured during the postgres installation.
+First, change the database hostname, user and password at `config/dev.exs` to what you configured during the PostgreSQL installation.

 After that, create the database with the command below.